toomore/COSCUP2013Secretary-Toolkit/scripts/2024/tpl/volunteer_20240515.md

 ---

-This issue will cover calls for submissions and a new initiative, "Open Source Fair."
-Are you ready?
+This issue will cover calls for submissions and a new initiative, "Open Source Fair." {{name}}, are you ready?
 Let's get started!

 ## Call for Submissions